 With the smell of incense everywhere and less tourists, it’s perfect.

-The Great Wall of China is supposed to be one of the most impressive structures in the world.
+The Great Wall of China is one of the most impressive structures in the world.
 It is.
 But it can be hit and miss as to how you can enjoy your visit there.

 There are quite a few areas you can go.
 Some are almost devoid of other tourists and situated in areas that hardly get visited, whereas other spots are swarming in tour groups helped up to the top by a cable car.